Annihilus: Age of Apocalypse

-An alternate universe variant of Annihilus from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Annihilus from Earth-295 appears in Age of Apocalypse.
 This version is a member of a resistance against Blastaar who was previously rendered amnesiac, assumed a humanoid form, and took the identity of Ahmyor.
-While fighting Blastaar alongside Blink, Annihilus regains his memories and returns to his original form before leaving her to battle Blastaar.
+While fighting Blastaar alongside Blink, Annihilus regains his memories and returns to his original form.
+Annihilus begs Blink to leave the Negative Zone, as he is no longer the man she loved.

 Heroes Reborn (2021)

-An alternate universe variant of Annihilus from Earth-21798 appears in Heroes Reborn.
+An alternate universe version of Annihilus from Earth-21798 appears in Heroes Reborn.
 This version is the leader of the Bottled Hive of Annihilation, a race of small but powerful insects from the Negative Zone.

 Mangaverse

-An alternate universe variant of Annihilus from Earth-2301 appears in Marvel Mangaverse: Fantastic Four #1.
+An alternate universe version of Annihilus from Earth-2301 appears in Marvel Mangaverse: Fantastic Four #1.
 This version is a kaiju-like monster.

 Ultimate Marvel

 Nihil, a character from Earth-1610 inspired by Annihilus, appears in Ultimate Fantastic Four.
 He is the ruler of a space station composed of the remains of alien spaceships that orbits a dying red dwarf star.
 After learning of the Ultimate Universe, Nihil attempts to travel to it to escape the Negative Zone's decay, only to be killed by the Fantastic Four.